This character page is Spoilers Off, so please refrain from adding spoiler markup.

 An alien from the planet Samaan who comes to Earth with Prunce and Fuwa to seek out the legendary Pretty Cure, and later becomes Cure Milky.
 She tries her best to be serious and logical, but is still prone to making mistakes and has difficulty adjusting to Earth and its people's customs.

 - Aliens Speaking English: Played with, as she can't speak normal human language until Fuwa grants her the ability to do so in Episode 1, and even then Hikaru is the only one who can understand her until Episode 3.
-This only applies to the speaking part however, as she functionally illiterate in Japanese.
+This only applies to the speaking part however, as she is functionally illiterate in Japanese.

 - Alien Among Us: As an alien on planet Earth, she needs to keep her status a secret.
 Made easier by the fact that she looks like a human teenager so she's able to blend in easily.